Radhesh-Sarma/MPQUIC_file_transfer/README.md

-#Video Streaming Application using MPQUIC
+#File Transfer Application using MPQUIC

 Part of the Network Programming Course Assignment